Buy Mambe here.

 Yes, it is illegal to bring coca leaves to the US.

-Coca leaves, in any of its forms, including as mambe, tea or whole leaves, are considered a Schedule II substance and therefore illegal.
+Coca leaves, in any of its forms, including as mambe, tea or whole leaves, are considered a Schedule II substance and therefore are illegal.

 Mambe Leaves